When Vaginas Attack!

 Yes.

-So, for a long time, and for some animal species, you think the penis and the vagina fit together, like the lock and key hypothesis.
+So for a long time, and for some animal species, you think the penis and the vagina fit together, like the lock and key hypothesis.
+Yes.

 Right.

-The female can't really do much about it from the outside, but she has her secret weapon, which is her vagina.
+There's pieces exploding everywhere.
+The female can't really do much about it on the outside, but she has her secret weapon, which is her vagina.

 And if the female doesn't want the penises that are exploding at her, she can shift her body around so that the penis tips go into these little side pockets formed by the corkscrew.